Conserve Water

 6. Pollution prevention/ good housekeeping for municipal operations

 In Santa Fe County, stormwater management is distributed across the Public Works Department, Growth Management Department, and Sustainability Office.
-The Public Works Department’s MS4 responsibilities include management of stormwater on County roads, facilities, solid waste convenience centers, and construction sites.
+The Public Works Department’s MS4 responsibilities include stormwater management on County roads, facilities, solid waste convenience centers, and construction sites.
 The Growth Management Department’s responsibilities include code enforcement actions to ensure stormwater protection measures are in place, construction and development plan review, public education, and administration of stormwater codes.
-The Sustainability Office handles public education and outreach through activities such as the County Adopt-a-Road Program and Earth Day events, which contribute to the County’s 30x30 initiative.
+The Sustainability Office handles public education and outreach through activities such as the County Adopt-a-Road Program and Earth Day events, contributing to the County’s 30x30 initiative.

 Contact